gel-mcx/cas-bundle/docs/pages/tests.rst

 Tests, code quality and code style
 ==================================

-Every time changes are introduced into the library, `Travis CI`_ and `Github Actions`_ run the tests written with `PHPSpec`_.

-`PHPInfection`_ is also triggered used to ensure that your code is properly tested.

 The code style is based on `PSR-12`_ plus a set of custom rules.
 Find more about the code style in use in the package `drupol/php-conventions`_.